HubRise/website/content/apps/catalog-manager/en/options.md

 After you have created one or more option lists, you can attach them to your products:

-1. Select the tab for the product variation that you want to attach option lists to, for example `10inch Classic`
+1. Select the tab for the product variation that you want to attach option lists to, for example `10inch Classic`.
 1. Click **Attach option list**, then select the option list to attach from the dropdown list.
 1. Repeat for each other product variation.